If you’d like to support Music on the Square click here.

-Each year, Music on the Square creates a shirt to sell in order to raise money which helps benefit the season.
-The design for this year’s shirt was created by Summer herself.
+In the past, Music on the Square creates a shirt to sell in order to raise money which helps benefit the season.
+The design for the current shirt was created by Summer herself!
 When asked what inspired her artwork, Summer answered “Music on the Square, the courthouse clock and going to Capri, Italy where my grandmother is from.”
 Summer’s artwork can be found at Mill Spring Makers Market, the Corner Cup, and the Jonesborough Visitors Center and Emporium.
 Selling artwork makes Summer feel good and knowing that everyone appreciates her artwork makes her feel even better.

 Ever since taking classes at the McKinney Center, Summer fell in love with creating art.
 “Larke Foster was my teacher.
 Then I started taking art lessons at the Root Studio with Allison Parker and that’s when my art career started.”
 Summer has participated in multiple art shows including The Tipton Street Gallery, the Makers Market Faire, and One Acre Café.
 Along with participating in numerous art shows, Summer has even been named “Artist of the Month” at The Corner Cup.
 “Being an artist helps me to paint and draw everything from animals to people” said Buchanan.

 When asked what she likes most about Jonesborough, Summer responded “People, such as my Art Sister, Allison Parker, my Friends at the Library, Corner Cup and the Extension Office.”
-Allison, another locally renowned artist, helped Summer with the design of this year’s Music on the Square shirt.
+Allison, another locally renowned artist, helped Summer with the design of the Music on the Square shirt.
 “Allison has really helped Summer to see herself as an artist” said Marilyn Buchanan, Summer’s mother.
 “She and Summer spent the whole day designing the Music on the Square shirt!”
 If you would like to purchase a Music on the Square tee for $20 call the Jonesborough Visitors Center and Emporium or come out Friday night at Music on the Square!
 We also have posters for $5 and CDs for $10.
 We can ship to you too, just call 423.753.1010.

 Next time you see Summer, give her a wave or ask about her art!
 She will be sure to brighten up your day.